 Now, don’t you dare go rushing to your nearest store to buy the latest and greatest trinket for the special lady in your life.
 [Random thought: What is it with women and trinkets?!
 I mean, I get the whole- decorate your house and create a safe space- deal, but really, who needs a collection of angels or Precious Moment figurines?
 If you have any insight into this phenomenon, please share with us as the CCC is thoroughly perplexed.]

 Instead, consider a USEFUL gift.
-We are giving homemade dish washing detergent this year as a mother’s day gift.
+We are giving homemade dishwashing detergent this year as a mother’s day gift.
 It is a useful and cute gift when put in a mason jar with ribbon and a name tag.
-Take a tip from our friend Pretired Nick and make your cards for Mother’s Day.
+Consider making your own cards for Mother’s Day.
 When I am a mother YEARS from now, I will require that all cards and gifts are either homemade or thrifted, and they MUST BE useful.

 Observing the women in my life, I have to be grateful for the solid line of thrifty ladies that I come from.
 My two grandma’s and my mother could all impress you with the different ways they could spend a penny- and generally they chose to save it.
 Just for some fun I will tell a fun and thrifty mini story on each of them.